Sgkamnuanchai/A2-Language-Model/README.md

 - Step 3 Add Special Tokens : Mark the start and end of sequences and pad shorter sequences.
 For example ['unk', 'pad', 'sos', 'eos', '.', ',', 'the', 'and', 'to', "'"]

 ##  The model architecture and the training process
 - Modeling : This assignment use LSTM-based language model.
 This model is a type of recurrent neural network (RNN) designed to predict the next token in a sequence.
-The key components include :
+The key components include :<br>
-Embedding Layer: Converts token indices into dense vector representations.
+Embedding Layer: Converts token indices into dense vector representations.<br>
-LSTM Layer: Processes the sequence and captures dependencies between tokens.
+LSTM Layer: Processes the sequence and captures dependencies between tokens.<br>
-Dropout Layer: Prevents overfitting by randomly deactivating neurons during training.
+Dropout Layer: Prevents overfitting by randomly deactivating neurons during training.<br>
 Fully Connected (FC) Layer: Maps LSTM outputs to the vocabulary size to predict the next token.

 - Model Parameters :
-vocab_size = 9805
+vocab_size = 9805<br>
-emb_dim = 1024
+emb_dim = 1024<br>
-hid_dim = 1024
+hid_dim = 1024<br>
-num_layers = 2
+num_layers = 2<br>
-dropout_rate = 0.65
+dropout_rate = 0.65<br>
 lr = 1e-3

-- Training process : Train the model to predict the next token in a sequence using Cross-Entropy Loss (nn.CrossEntropyLoss()).
+- Training process : Train the model to predict the next token in a sequence using Cross-Entropy Loss (nn.CrossEntropyLoss()).<br>
-Forward : Get prediction (probabilities over the vocabulary) and updated hidden states.
+Forward : Get prediction (probabilities over the vocabulary) and updated hidden states.<br>
-Compute Loss : Use Cross-Entropy Loss to compare predictions with the validation tokens.
+Compute Loss : Use Cross-Entropy Loss to compare predictions with the validation tokens.<br>
-Backward : Compute gradients via backpropagation Training with 50 epochs
+Backward : Compute gradients via backpropagation<br>
+Training with 50 epochs

 ## How to run the application: